chithraparameswaran/lemniscate_apis/README.md

  3. Easy search and retrieval using local NOSQL database

 When was this created?
-  The final(local) code was created for Nanogiants Hack_The_Insights hackathon and hasn't been modified since.
+  The final(local) code was created for Nanogiants Hack_The_Insights hackathon and local code hasn't been modified since.
+Only git repo updated to reflect local